Method¶

 Note

-Selecting Symmetric Single-Spin Transitions
+Selecting Symmetric Single-Spin Transitions¶

 A notable case, particularly useful for half-integer quadrupolar nuclei, is that \(\text{d}_I = 0\) for all symmetric \((m \rightarrow - m)\) transitions, as these transitions are unaffected by the first-order quadrupolar coupling frequency contribution.
 The MQ-MAS experiment involves a 2D correlation of the two symmetric (\(\text{d}_I = 0\)) transitions, \(\ketbra{-\tfrac{1}{2}}{\tfrac{1}{2}}\), the so-called “central transition,” and \(\ketbra{-\tfrac{3}{2}}{\tfrac{3}{2}}\), the symmetric triple quantum transition.
-The code below is an example of a custom 2D method using two SpectralDimension objects, each holding a single SpectralEvent.
-The TransitionQuery objects select each transition in their respective SpectralDimension objects.
+The code below is an example of a custom 2D method using two SpectralDimension instances, each holding a single SpectralEvent.
+The TransitionQuery instances select each transition in their respective SpectralDimension instances.

 my_mqmas = Method(